soldados-de-vini/SIAT-ITESM/server/api-docs/courses20/CourseInfo.md

 weeks | int | Duration of the course in a period. avenue | string[] | The set of avenues that this course belongs to. typeUF | string | Identifies the type of course.
-Must be "M" | "TEC20"
+Must be "M" | "TEC20" udc | number | The total UDCs that this course has.